covid19-bh-machine-learning/master/report/paper.md

 ## GitHub repository

-All the work presented here is available in our [GitHub repository](https://github.com/covid19-bh-machine-learning/master).
+All the work presented here is available in our [GitHub repository](https://github.com/covid19-bh-machine-learning/master) under the MIT license.

 ## Analysis of ORF1ab dataset
 - A dashboard for exploring ORF1ab dataset.<br />